doug919/doug919.github.io/_posts/2017-10-7-notes-on-backpropagation-with-cross-entropy.md

 ![Notation
 Visualization]({{ "/images/posts/notes_backprop.png" | absolute_url }})

-The above figure  visualizes the network architecture with notations used in this note.
+The above figure = visualizes the network architecture with notations that you will see in this note.
 Explanations are listed below:
 -   $$L$$ indicates the last layer.

 -   $$l$$ indicates a specific layer.
-It could be equal to $$L$$, e.g.,
+It could be equal to $$L$$, i.e.,
     $$l-1=L-1$$, but not always the case.

 -   The subscript $$k$$ usually denotes neuron indices in the ouptut layer